Funeral Planning Checklist

 - Occupation

-The funeral home is required by the law to provide a General Price List of their goods and services.
+The law requires the funeral home to provide a General Price List of their goods and services.
 Funeral costs are divided into three categories:

 - The basic service fee – includes the use of the funeral home, the funeral director services, funeral home staff, coordination burial arrangements with the cemetery, securing permits and death certificates, and others.